TripShot/hire-ios-stops/README.md

 2. If the user's current location cannot be obtained, display the stops alphabetized by stop name.
 3. For each list item, render what you think is important data from the file.
 Be prepared to make your case for what should be shown, put yourself in the shoes of a transit user.
 4. Ensure that VoiceOver announces the stop name using the tts_stop_name column.
+5. Support a refresh button.
+This button should reload the stops and use the user's _latest_ location (if available).
+6. Show an error if the stops cannot be loaded.

 The transit stops are defined in the included stops.txt file.
 The structure of this file is defined here: https://developers.google.com/transit/gtfs/reference#stopstxt.